mathias/mathias.github.com/source/_posts/2013-03-02-google-glass-you-cant-control-the-future.markdown

 categories:
 ---

 There's been quite a bit of backlash surrounding the new Google Glass product.
 As someone who has wanted wearable computing for awhile, I'd like to talk about it a bit.
-My only real qualifications on this subject come from the fact that I've read a lot of scifi<sup>[1](#accelerando-note)</sup> and that I'm an open source developer that would like to build software for wearable computing that makes people's lives better.
+My only real qualifications on this subject come from the fact that I've read a lot of scifi<sup><a href="#accelerando-note" name="accelerando-note-return">1</a></sup> and that I'm an open source developer that would like to build software for wearable computing that makes people's lives better.

 When I'm talking about wearable computing glasses in general rather than just the Google Glass product, I will call them smart glasses.
 There doesn't seem to be a consistent name yet, and the phrase [eyetap](http://en.wikipedia.org/wiki/EyeTap) only refers to a very specific type of smart glasses.